UCS curriculum was already in alignment with the National Curriculum, 2006. SNC implementation does not have a major impact on the UCS Curriculum.

 Yes.
 UCS is a project of Beaconhouse.

-As far as the mission and vision are concerned, UCS has the same mission and vision as Beaconhouse, and that is to provide quality education at international standards.
+UCS aims to provide quality education at international standards.
 Due to COVID-19, a paradigm shift has taken place in teaching and learning, and blended learning has become a necessity.
-UCS addresses this need in the form of INFINITY, our communication and information technology tool, powered by Singapore-based Knowledge Platform, providing online lessons and assessments to your child, enabling parents and teachers to gauge the learning process of each child.
-This allows UCS to be accessible for our larger parent body; hence, increasing the spectrum of excellence in education.
+UCS addresses this need in the form of INFINITY, our communication and information technology tool, powered by a Singapore-based Knowledge Platform, providing online lessons and assessments to your child, enabling parents and teachers to gauge the learning process of each child.
+This allows UCS to be accessible to our larger parent body; hence, increasing the spectrum of excellence in education.

-There is a difference in the fee structure.
-Furthermore, all the current branches of UCS are owned/operated by the company.
+There is a difference in the fee structure and the Curriculum.

-The students completing O Levels will be given priority in admission for A Levels at Beaconhouse Schools.
+The students completing O Level will be given priority in admission to A Levels Campuses of Beaconhouse Schools and HOMEBRIDGE which is an online A-Level Programme and is also a project of Beaconhouse.

 This year we are opening five Campuses, four in Lahore and one in Faisalabad.
 However, the number will increase in the upcoming years.
 By next year UCS Campuses will be opened in most cities of Pakistan.